-The HOTHC Coordinated Entry Committee is the work group from the HOTHC that plans and implements the Coordinated Entry System.
-This group is made up of providers who receive CoC and ESG grants, providers in the area that serve the homeless, Veteran partners, Victim Service Providers, street outreach workers, McKinney-Vento Homeless Liaisons, and other relevant mainstream service providers.
+The Heart to Home Coordinated Entry Committee is the work group from the HOTHC that plans and implements the Coordinated Entry System.
+This group is made up of providers who receive CoC and ESG grants, providers in the area that serve the homeless, Veteran partners, Victim Service Providers, Street Outreach workers, McKinney-Vento Homeless Liaisons, and other relevant mainstream service providers.
+The Committee is co-led by the CoC, HMIS, and CE Lead Administrators.

 After implementation of the Coordinated Entry System, the Committee will meet quarterly for monitoring and evaluation of the Coordinated Entry System, at least once per month for Case Conferencing, and will conduct an annual training of all Coordinated Entry Access Points and assessors.
 In Case Conferencing, referral to transitional housing, rapid re-housing and permanent supportive housing interventions will be intentionally and primarily made in a de-centralized manner, following the Order of Priority outlined in these policies and procedures.
 As needed, the Committee will review cases of households with high vulnerability who are unable or unwilling to complete a VI-SPDAT assessment, and households where the VI-SPDAT did not reveal the full depth and/or urgency of the situation.

-The HOTHC Coordinated Entry Committee shall be responsible for the revision, review, and approval of the CE Policies and Procedures.
-The revision process will be completed at least once annually, and anyone who is interested in submitting suggestions for revisions to the document should submit them to nicolew@wacotx.gov.
+The Heart to Home Coordinated Entry Committee shall be responsible for the revision, review, and approval of the CE Policies and Procedures.
+The revision process will be completed at least once annually, and anyone who is interested in submitting suggestions for revisions to the document should submit them to heartoftexashomelesscoalition@gmail.com.